georgegozal/requests_matchesfashion/README.md

 ## Overview

 This crawler allows you to scrape shoe data, including product details and prices, from the MatchesFashion website.
-The spider is designed to scrape both women's and men's shoe categories.
+This script is designed to scrape both women's and men's shoe categories.

 ## Usage